James Holshouser: Political affairs

 In 1974 an electoral backlash against Republicans—in part due to the Watergate scandal—ousted many legislators in North Carolina.
 Holshouser's interim appointee for attorney general, Carson, was also defeated.
 All of his judicial appointees, save for a single Democrat, lost re-election.
 The governor continued to maintain good relations with Democratic legislators, but began experiencing more opposition from Helms' wing of the Republican Party.
 This was in part due Holshouser's backing of William C. Stevens—a relative of Republican Congressman Jim Broyhill—for nomination in the 1974 U.S. Senate race, instead of Helms' choice, State Senator Hamilton C. Horton.

 Holshouser and party regulars supported Gerald Ford for president in 1976, with the governor serving as Ford's southern campaign chairman.
-Helms supported the more conservative Ronald Reagan.
-Reagan won the North Carolina presidential primary with Helms' backing, and the Republican state convention refused to appoint Holshouser or Broyhill as a delegate to the 1976 Republican National Convention.
+Helms supported the more conservative Ronald Reagan, who Holshouser publicly appealed to, to drop out of the race, to preserve party unity.
+According to legal scholar Thomas Healy, "The Republican primary in North Carolina thus became a referendum on Holshouser."
+The National Congressional Club, a political action committee associated with Helms, produced advertisements attacking Holshouser to bolster Reagan's position.
+Reagan won the North Carolina presidential primary, and the Republican state convention—under influence from Helms—refused to appoint Holshouser or Broyhill as a delegate to the 1976 Republican National Convention.
 Holshouser was booed when he addressed the state Republican convention.
 He attended the national convention anyway, but did not sit with the North Carolina delegation.
-Legally restricted to one term, Holshouser was succeeded by Hunt on January 8, 1977.
+Legally restricted to one term, Holshouser was succeeded by Hunt as governor on January 8, 1977.